jarviscanada/jarvis_data_eng_RuijieLi/sql/readme.md

 ORDER BY
   "Total Slots"
 ```
-###### Total number of slots booked per month for the year 2012, for each facility, sorted by facility ID then by month
+###### Question 22: Total number of slots booked per month for the year 2012, for each facility, sorted by facility ID then by month
 ```SQL
 SELECT
   facid,